Concentration Exercises for Training the Mind

 If you find it too difficult, or thoughts distract you and make you think about other matters, don't despair.
 Everyone encounters difficulties along the way.
 If you persevere and never give up, in spite of difficulties and disturbances, success will crown your efforts.
 Remember, even those with powerful concentration had to exercise their minds.

 It does not matter if your concentration is weak now.
 It can be developed and strengthened like any other ability, through training.

 In time, you will find out that you can concentrate anywhere, anytime, no matter where you are.
 You will be able to focus your mind, think and function under the most trying circumstances, while remaining calm, relaxed and collected.
 The reward is worth the effort a thousand fold.

 Take a book, any book, and count the words in any one paragraph.
-Count them again, to be sure that you have counted them correctly.
+Then, count them again, to be sure that you have counted them correctly.

 Count backwards in your mind, from one hundred to one.

 Count in your mind from one hundred to one, skipping each three numbers, that is 100, 97, 94, etc.

 Choose an inspiring word, or just a simple sound, and repeat it silently in your mind for five minutes.
 When your mind can concentrate more easily, try to reach ten minutes of uninterrupted concentration.

 Take a fruit, an apple, orange, banana or any other fruit, and hold it in your hands.